Why Is Ronda Worth the Drive From Sabinillas?

 Best light for photographs: Morning or late afternoon.
 Midday is harsh and washes out the colour.

-Ronda's Real Maestranza de Caballería is one of the oldest and most beautiful bullrings in Spain, dating from 1785.
-Even if you have zero interest in bullfighting, the architecture is extraordinary — a 66-metre diameter ring surrounded by double tiers of stone columns and graceful arches.
+Ronda's Real Maestranza de Caballería is one of Spain's oldest bullrings — completed in 1785 after six years of construction, and the oldest built entirely of stone (Seville's Real Maestranza broke ground earlier but is Spain's oldest overall).
+Even if you have zero interest in bullfighting, the architecture is extraordinary — a 66-metre diameter ring, the widest bullring in Spain and 6 metres wider than Madrid's Las Ventas, seating around 5,000 and surrounded by double tiers of stone columns and graceful arches.

 The attached museum covers the history of bullfighting in Ronda, featuring original posters, costumes, and equipment.
 Ronda is considered the birthplace of modern bullfighting, where Francisco Romero first established the on-foot fighting style in the 18th century, moving away from the mounted style.